 Check out this ACL Prevention dance, this quest here is to land softly and not have your knees go in. https://www.youtube.com/watch?v=MUBVqcFYxdg&list=UUxsVENS0Bqdpf5NLpce5QOg

 In Keeping with ACL prevention, Daisy Davalos, Tabitha Toral & Victoria Viramontes from my class at Cal State San Bernardino came up with, a jump rope routine, for your athletes.
 The importance of this is to 1) land softly 2) Make sure your knee don’t go in 3) knees over your toes.
 Here is the YouTube.
 Have your girls basketball, soccer and volleyball try it. https://www.youtube.com/watch?v=4ZxUe4YMvu0 It’s fun!
 Great job girls.

-Education is the backbone of the RMC Sports Clinic – I have been teaching, in high school, college and speaking sectors for years.
+Education is the backbone of the RMC Sports Clinic – I have been teaching, high school, college athletes and speaking sectors for years.
 I pride myself in setting guidelines for the safety of your athletes.
 Learn how to tape an ankle at https://www.youtube.com/watch?v=QexF_ATpoGU&list=UUxsVENS0Bqdpf5NLpce5QOg